A little history of Battlesbridge.

 Those days are a far cry from the genteel antiques trade that characterises the place today.
-Over eighty dealers ply their trade in the many historic buildings, seven of them listed, that have helped Battlesbridge win the designation of a conservation area.
+Over ninety dealers ply their trade in the many historic buildings, seven of them listed, that have helped Battlesbridge win the designation of a conservation area.

 Two pubs, The Hawk and The Barge Inn, also draw people from neighbouring towns as well as from the village itself.